JerryFleming/PyDoc/library/urllib.request.rst

       an HTTPS request will not do any verification of the server's certificate.

-   This function returns a file-like object that works as a :term:`context manager`, with two additional methods from the :mod:`urllib.response` module
+   This function returns a file-like object that works as a :term:`上下文管理器`, with two additional methods from the :mod:`urllib.response` module

    * :meth:`geturl` --- return the URL of the resource retrieved,